Here's your estimated monthly price:

 As you might have guessed, permanent insurance is designed to provide coverage for your entire life.
 As long as you pay your premiums on time, you'll be covered.
 The tradeoff for lifetime coverage is that permanent insurance costs significantly more than term insurance.

 At Legal & General America, we offer both term life insurance and universal life insurance which is a type of permanent insurance.
-Our policies are sold through our insurance companies, Banner Life and William Penn.
+Our policies are sold through our insurance companies, Banner Life Insurance Company and William Penn Life Insurance Company of New York.
 Of the two, term is the most affordable life insurance policy option.

 For most people, term life insurance is the best choice since it offers the greatest coverage for the lowest price.